hootlex/laravel-moderation/README.md

 **You are ready to go!**

 ##Usage
-> **Note:** In next examples I will use Post model to demostrate how the query builder works.
+> **Note:** In next examples I will use Post model to demonstrate how the query builder works.
 You can Moderate any Eloquent Model, even User.

 ###Moderate Models
 You can moderate a model by referencing it's id.